 Early Milestones:

 These early steps focused on diversity (having a variety of people) and inclusion (creating a welcoming environment).
-However, the concept of equity (fairness in access to resources and opportunities) emerged later as a crucial component of achieving true justice.
+The concept of equity – fairness in access to resources and opportunities – emerged later as a crucial component of achieving true justice.

 The term DEI itself is a relatively recent development.
 While the core values have existed for decades, the specific framework gained traction in the corporate world during the 1980s and 1990s.
-Companies began recognizing the power of a diverse workforce.
-Here’s why:
+Companies began recognising the power of a diverse workforce for two key reasons:

 Early Adopters of DEI:

-The concept of DEI has transcended national boundaries and is being implemented in various sectors:
+The concept of DEI has transcended national boundaries and is being implemented across multiple sectors:

 Going beyond legal mandates, DEI is increasingly seen as a moral imperative and a business necessity for success in today’s world.